jcampbell05/volcano/Documentation.md

 to execute as much of the script as possible even if earlier commands have failed.
 Python on the other hand will abort straight away so we use `set -e` to ensure the shell will do the same thing.

+### Imports and Compiling

+Volcano supports two types of files when importing and compiling code, Volcano files `.vol` and `.vsh` Volcano-compatiable shell scripts.
+Imports will look for a file with either of those extensions in the
+Volcano python package or in the local file-system.

+- For `.vol` files we pass it to the python parser and traverse the AST to emit shell code
+- For `.vsh` we inject the contents of the file into the compiled shell code, similar to how a traditional compiler would with object `.o` files

 ### The Runtime

 Volcano automatically imports a runtime script which includes support funcrtions required to run the